Getting Outside of Ourselves

 And I took a chair from her table to sit with my friends.

-How pathetic am I.
+How pathetic I am.

 I’m not nearly as friendly or kind or loving as I should be.
 I need to step out and stop thinking about myself for more than 30 seconds each day.
 Because someone out there is hurting, and someone out there is thinking about committing suicide or inflicting pain upon themselves.

 This post isn’t meant to make you feel guilty for the times you’ve messed up.
 I’m writing this so that we’ll try harder tomorrow.
 You have no idea how big your impact could be.
-Galatians 6:10 says, “So then, while we have opportunity, let us do good to all people, and especially to those who are of the household of the faith.”

 Comments are closed.